-Proposed naming of Sparrows Lane, Ararat
+Naming of Sparrows Lane, Ararat

 About the proposal

 The laneway beside 118 Barkly Street is currently unnamed and plays an important role in connecting the Barkly Street precinct.
-The proposed name, Sparrows Lane, recognises a ceremonial release of 14 English house sparrows from the former Bull & Mouth Hotel balcony at this site, an event that drew significant public interest at the time.
+The name, Sparrows Lane, recognises a ceremonial release of 14 English house sparrows from the former Bull & Mouth Hotel balcony at this site, an event that drew significant public interest at the time.

-Historical story behind Sparrow Lane
+Historical story behind Sparrows Lane

 In 1867, 14 sparrows were released from the hotel balcony overlooking this laneway, making Ararat one of the earliest locations in Australia associated with bird acclimatisation.
 Local accounts describe how townspeople followed the birds through the streets, and this simple act became part of Ararat’s folklore and cultural history.